Vindmn1234/Master-Thesis-Jiazheng/README.md

 📘 Overview

 This project introduces a dual-task machine learning framework to predict:

-Clinical Trial Completion — whether a trial reaches its intended completion or is prematurely terminated.
+1. Clinical Trial Completion — whether a trial reaches its intended completion or is prematurely terminated.

-Clinical Trial Success — whether a trial meets its primary endpoints, inferred via LLM-based analysis of associated publications.
+2. Clinical Trial Success — whether a trial meets its primary endpoints, inferred via LLM-based analysis of associated publications.
 We leverage structured metadata from ClinicalTrials.gov and unstructured text (trial descriptions and publication abstracts), enhanced by modern NLP techniques (e.g., BioLinkBERT and GPT-4o-mini) to build predictive models.

 🧠 Key Contributions
+Data Retrival:

-Data Integration: Merged data from ClinicalTrials.gov API and PubMed for 500K+ trials.
+Data Integration: Merged data from ClinicalTrials.gov API and PubMed for 120K+ trials.
 Dual-Prediction Pipeline:
 Operational Completion using XGBoost, Random Forest, and Dual-Tower Neural Networks.
 Scientific Success via GPT-4-based label generation and predictive modeling.

 LLM Labeling Pipeline: Designed a two-step GPT-4o-mini pipeline to classify publication outcomes as Positive / Negative / Unknown.